b d p and q confusion

 Explicit Printing Directions

-Follow explicit printing directions to avoid stick and stone letters.
+Follow the explicit printing directions to avoid stick-and-stone letters.
 Start from the top of the letter, except for e and z.
 The pencil begins to write the letter and stays on the page until the letter is complete (except letters like f t, i, j).
 Aim for correct letter/ number formation.
 Using analogies like: “First a bat, and then a ball.” for b, or “First the doorknob, then the door.” for d … can be helpful.
 Trace the letters.
 Say the sound!

 The teacher says the letter and writes it in the air.
 (If you face the student, remember to print the letter backward so that the students follow the correct formation.)
 The teacher might say /p/, /p/, /p/ as she writes a ‘p’ in the air.

 Extensions: Add to this multi-sensory approach.
-Ask the children to trace the letter on the back of a partner or the palm of their hand.
+Ask the children to trace the letter on the back of a partner’s hand or on the palm of their own hand.
 Use a wet paintbrush and “paint” the disappearing letter on the driveway or chalkboard.
 Remember to repeat the letter sound to connect it to the letter formation.

 b d p q letters

-- Print two copies of each letter in black and white… match the letters.
-Hold up a letter and ask the kids to say the sound.
+• Print two copies of each letter in black and white… match the letters.
+Hold up a letter and ask the children to say the sound it makes.

 Use A Tactile Surface